microsoft/dynamic-prober/README.md

 #### Retry Logic with Remote Deployment

-During our 08/02 - 08/09 experiment week we noticed heavy latency on the Azure OpenAI endpoint.
-To address this, we implemented two things: 1) a backoff decorator which retries the `get_module_response` function upon an error, and 2) `asyncio.wait_for(...) ` to timeout a request if too much time had passed.
-Proper parameterization of these functions is crucial for a functional deployment.
+During the small-scale initial pilot during on 08/02 - 08/03, we experienced latency on the Azure OpenAI endpoint.
+To address this, we implemented two changes: 1) a backoff decorator that retries the `get_module_response` function upon an error, and 2) `asyncio.wait_for(...) ` to timeout a request if too much time had passed.
+Proper parameterization of these functions can greatly improve the user experience.

 #### Deleting Remote Tables

-IF our schema changed or we want to reset the remote DB, we need to drop the tables.
-To do this, I follow this procedure:
+IF the schema changes or you want to reset the remote DB, you will need to drop the tables.
+To do this, we follow this procedure:
 (Note, these steps were taken from: https://stackoverflow.com/questions/34967878/how-to-drop-all-tables-and-reset-an-azure-sql-database)

-- Using Azure Data Studio I connect to the remote DB
+- Using Azure Data Studio, we connect to the remote DB
 - Then we open a "New Query" and remove the foreign keys condition using this query:

 ```